 Skip navigation

-A student in class: Pursue the Master of Arts in Organizational Leadership (MAOL) in Interdisciplinary Studies degree at Regent University.
+A student in class: Pursue an interdisciplinary graduate program at Regent University.

 M.A. in Organizational Leadership – Interdisciplinary Studies

 Become the specific type of leader you think the world needs.
 Self-design your course lineup from a broad spectrum of subject areas—all taught from a Christian perspective.
-Your Master of Arts in Organizational Leadership (MAOL) — Interdisciplinary Studies will give you practice solving problems in real-life situations.
+Your Master of Arts in Organizational Leadership (MAOL) — Interdisciplinary Studies program can give you practice solving problems in real-life situations.
+There are no GMAT/GRE requirements.
+You can gain advice from seasoned business professionals through the Executive Mentor Program.
+Regent has been ranked among top national universities by the U.S. News & World Report, 2023, and has also been ranked as a Top 10 Military Friendly® School by Military Friendly®, 2023-24.
+Align yourself with excellence.

 Online